Movatterモバイル変換

 Main article:Partial differential equation

 Apartial differential equation (PDE) is a differential equation that contains unknownmultivariable functions and theirpartial derivatives.
-(This is in contrast toordinary differential equations, which deal with functions of a single variable and their derivatives.)
-PDEs are used to formulate problems involving functions of several variables, and are either solved in closed form, or used to create a relevantcomputer model.
+PDEs are used to formulate problems involving functions of several variables, and are either solved in closed form, or using a relevantcomputer model.

 PDEs can be used to describe a wide variety of phenomena in nature such assound,heat,electrostatics,electrodynamics,fluid flow,elasticity, orquantum mechanics.
 These seemingly distinct physical phenomena can be formalized similarly in terms of PDEs.
 Just as ordinary differential equations often model one-dimensionaldynamical systems, partial differential equations often modelmultidimensional systems.Stochastic partial differential equations generalize partial differential equations for modelingrandomness.